5-Year Medicaid Plan Draft Released by DHS

 October 06, 2021

 The state’s plan directs funding for critical programs.

-Written public comments were accepted by DHS thru October 11, 2021.
+Update: The deadline for written public comments accepted by DHS was October 11, 2021.

 The Department of Human Services’ (DHS) Division of Medical Assistance and Health Services (DMAHS) released a draft proposal of the “NJ Family Care Comprehensive Demonstration,” known as the 1115 waiver that they plan to submit to CMS for approval this fall.
 The current waiver is set to expire on June 30, 2022, and the proposed draft would extend the waiver through the next five years.